The Miami Skyline from Biscayne Bay

 Marinas in the Miami area are stupid expensive (think $450./night for our boat…when we bring our own bed, bath, kitchen, maid service…um, no!), so we ventured further north to Bill Bird Marina, part of Haulover Park in North Miami Beach, which was a lovely spot to spend few days.

 We arrived at Bill Bird early, at 11 am.
 We were quickly helped on the dock by the lovely Lucy, a fellow Looper, who along with her wonderful husband Jeff, quickly became friends.
 We’re hoping to bump into them along our loop!
 We enjoyed “docktails” with them on board their beautiful boat Encantada, swapping travel stories, then dinner the next night at an amazing Cuban restaurant, Little Havanna, and a dinghy jaunt to West Marine for the boys!

 We loved it here.
-The marina is basic, but updated, super clean and friendly, and right across the street from the beach and a short bike ride to Publix and CVS!
+The marina is basic, but updated, has a fun Art Deco style, super clean and friendly, and right across the street from the beach and a short bike ride to Publix and CVS!